 Interesting.
 Zany.
 Nonsensical.
 Inspiring.
 Weird.
 Wacky.
 Before visiting Skopje, Macedonia, these were some of the adjectives we had heard used to describe the capital city.
-After visiting Skopje, Macedonia, we completely agree…with all of them.
-Regardless of opinions, we can certainly attest to there being no shortage of things to do in Skopje.
+After visiting Skopje, Macedonia, we completely agree…with all of them!
+Regardless of opinions, we can also attest to there being no shortage of things to do in Skopje, North Macedonia.

 Ornate facades now conceal Communist-era block structures, massive monuments have been erected to honor the great Macedonians of the past and a smattering of statues are strewn about the city center to honor…well, just about everyone else.
 We often felt like we were walking through a closet of stage props; the objects obviously manufactured simply to create a scene.